yurtemre7/dart_lol/README.md

   });
 ```

-If you like my repo please contact me via Discord or Telegram:
+If you like my repo and want to help me or whatever, please contact me via Discord or Telegram:

 Discord: AaronFanEmre#7866